zuzanadobes/DRLND-Project-Navigation/REPORT.md

 The report clearly describes the learning algorithm, along with the chosen hyperparameters.
 It also describes the model architectures for any neural networks.

+- Evaluate the state and action space.
+- Establish baseline using a random action policy.
+- Implement learning algorithm.
+- Run experiments to measure agent performance.
+- Select best performing agent and capture video of it navigating the environment.

 ### Agent Goal and Actions

 The Agent code performs an episodic task and achieve a score which exceeds 13 after 100 consecutive episodes.
 The agent needs to select actions that help it to collect as many yellow bananas as possible and avoiding blue bananas.

-The Agent code is capable of executing four possible actions to help him solve the task:
+The Agent code is capable of executing four possible discrete actions to help him solve the task:
 0 — move forward.
 1 — move backward.
 2 — turn left.